Linda-Ikechukwu/Personal-Site/src/blog/posts/social-share-buttons-with-react-share-library/social-share-buttons-with-react-share.md

 ---
-title: "Add Social Share Buttons to Your Gatsby Blog Pages In 3 Steps"
+title: "Social Media Share Buttons For Gatsby Blogs With React Share"
 date: "2020-05-24"
 featured: "./socialshare.png"
 description: "Learn  how to add social media share buttons to your gatsby blog in 3 simple steps using the react share library."